davidleonstr/Qurderer/README.md

         # Button to show a notification
         buttonNotify = QPushButton('Show Notification')
-        buttonNotify.clicked.connect(lambda: Qurderer.Notify("This is a notification!", 3000, parent))
+        buttonNotify.clicked.connect(lambda: Qurderer.components.Notify("This is a notification!", 3000, parent))

         # Button to navigate to another screen
         buttonNavigate = QPushButton('Go to Other Screen')